 Canary deployments will only be useful to you if you can track their impact on your system.
 You’ll want to have some level of monitoring or analytics in place in your application.
 These analytics must correlate to how you’re partitioning your features.
 For example, if you’re partitioning by users in a region, you should be able to see traffic volume and latency by each region.
-Some useful analytics are latency, internal error count, volume, memory usage, and CPU usage.
+Some useful analytics are latency, internal error count, volume, memory usage and CPU usage.

 Focus on Achieving Excellence, Not Avoiding Risk

-If you implement canary deployments for your features, you’ll feel a significant mental weight lift off of you.
+If you implement canary deployments for your releases, you’ll feel a significant mental weight lift off of you.
 You’ll find yourself thinking less about production outages and disruptions.
 Instead, you’ll think more about how to push that next exciting feature to your customers.